 Ensure that testing is performed under suitable environmental conditions.

-Field testing and laboratory procedures must provide for verification of correct material usage and correct selection of reference should prohibit discretionary selection of inspection and testing parameters.
+Field testing and laboratory procedures must provide for verification of correct material usage and correct selection of reference standards and should prohibit discretionary selection of inspection and testing parameters.

 Verify that the test program provides for documentation and evaluation of test results to ensure that test requirements have been satisfied.
 Results of testing should be reviewed by qualified personnel and a determination of acceptability of the results made.